St John's College

 The 2025 Golden Eagle Award is presented to Dr James Ridley (Nash 1958 | Sixth Form 1959), whose remarkable six-decade journey from St John’s College to international academic distinction and community service embodies the values of intellectual excellence, humility, and quiet leadership.

 Dr Ridley graduated from the University of the Witwatersrand in 1963 with first-class honours in Mathematics and Mathematical Statistics.
-He went on to complete his PhD at Imperial College London, a launchpad to a distinguished academic career.
+He went on to complete his PhD at Queen Mary College, London, a launchpad to a distinguished academic career.

 Returning to South Africa, he joined the University of the Witwatersrand (Wits University), where he served for over three decades as a Senior Lecturer and later as an Associate Professor, eventually becoming Head of the Mathematics Department.
 His influence extended far beyond the lecture hall.
 “James was a superb teacher in his role as professor at Wits.
 His curriculum was always well formulated and the concepts presented in a sequence accessible to students,” noted Dr Stephen Sproule, Head of Mathematics at St John’s College, and former colleague at Wits.